Burr vs Blade Coffee Grinder: The Complete Breakdown

 - You're grinding spices more than coffee (blade grinders excel here)

-- You're on an extremely tight budget (something is better than pre-ground)
+- You're on a tight budget (something is better than pre-ground)

 - You're testing if you even like fresh-ground coffee (before investing more)

 If any of these describe you, a blade grinder is fine.
+No judgment.
 Just know that upgrading to a burr grinder later will noticeably improve your coffee.

 The Verdict